burgertime-c4/YYYY-MM-contest-findings/README.md

 # Review phase

-Sponsors have two critical tasks in the audit process: Reviewing the two lists of curated issues, and once you have mitigated your findings, sharing those mitigations.
+Sponsors have three critical tasks in the audit process: Reviewing the two lists of curated issues, and once you have mitigated your findings, sharing those mitigations.

 1. [Respond to curated **issues** list ↓](#1-respond-to-curated-issues-list)
 2. [Respond to curated **reports** list ↓](#)